scrambledpie/Conditional-Multi-Task-BayesOpt/README.md

 # Continuous Multi-Task Bayesian Optimization with Correlation
-## Conditional-Multi-Task-BayesOpt

 Toy code for reproducing the toy experiments from the paper:

 [Continuous Multi-Task Bayesian Optimization with Correlation](https://www.sciencedirect.com/science/article/abs/pii/S0377221718302261)

+The code is in R and is somewhat (very) unprofessionally structured and written because we were all young once.

 The algortihm takes a function of to inputs and finds all the optima of one input conditional on the other input.
-In other words, optimize every vertical slice in the picture below!
+In other words, optimize every vertical slice in the picture below.

 ```